DeepTempo/docs/docs/snowflake.md

 Purpose: Initializes the application by loading required model weights and configurations Required Permissions: Warehouse, compute pool, and task management access

-If it is recommended that you run this command prior to running the sheet as a whole.
+It is recommended that you run this command before running the sheet as a whole.
 It can take some time for the resources to spin up.
 If you are the account admin you can monitor resources using `SHOW COMPUTE POOLS IN ACCOUNT;`.
 Once the compute pools are idle you may continue with the rest of the worksheet.

 ## 3. Select Database